DrewDahlman/rip-it-with-gulp/README.md

 ```

 ## Bundled libs
-The project starts off with `lodash`, `jQuery`, and `mustache` prebuilt and included.
+The project starts off with `lodash`, `jQuery`, `mustache` and `modernizr` prebuilt and included.
 You don't need to expose them or import them anywhere.

 ## File structure
 The idea is to have everything live inside of the `src` and build into `public` during dev and dist.